-Computer Memory or memory in general is of various types.
+Computer Memory, or memory in general, is of various types.
 We can divide the memory in multiple ways.
-However, a broad or abstract way to define memory is by their ability to store without power.
+However, a broader way to define memory is by their ability to store without power.
 So, we have permanent and temporary memories.
-RAM is the best example of the temporary memory.
-RAM is also called volatile because it loses the data when powered off.
+RAM is the best example of temporary memory.
+RAM is called volatile because it loses the data when powered off.
 Whether it is SRAM in the CPU cache or the SDRAM as the primary memory on the motherboard, these are all temporary memory types.
 But, RAM has the advantage of a very high bandwidth and low latency.
 RAM has many types, and some of them are discussed in this article.

 If we look at the permanent memory types (non-volatile memory), we have SSDs (Flash Memory), HDDs (Magnetic Storage), flash drives, Optical storage drives, and ROM.
 ROM is special because of its simple design, low price, high write endurance, and overall stability.
 It has major applications such as Read-Only memory for computer BIOS/UEFI, Microcontrollers, and embedded system firmware in devices like TVs, routers, microwaves, etc. The ROM generally stores the data that should be changed by the end user.
 However, there are different variations of the ROM whose data can be re-written through firmware or BIOS updates or by experts.